S2-group/msr-2021-robotics-green-architectural-tactics-replication-package/README.md

 The replication package is structured according to the research questions of the study (RQ1 and RQ2) and it is composed of the following elements:

 - [MSR_2021_ros_architectural_tactics.pdf](MSR_2021_ros_architectural_tactics.pdf): the scientific publication
-- [Supplementary Material (RQ1).pdf]("Supplementary Material (RQ1).pdf"): a 93-pages technical report providing the details about our mining activities and application of thematic analysis for identifying green architectural tactics for robotics software.
+- [Supplementary Material (RQ1).pdf](supplementary_material_RQ1.pdf): a 93-pages technical report providing the details about our mining activities and application of thematic analysis for identifying green architectural tactics for robotics software.
-- [Supplementary Material (RQ2).pdf]("Supplementary Material (RQ2).pdf"): a 75-pages technical report detailing the design, conduction, and results of the empirical assessment of the identified green tactics.
+- [Supplementary Material (RQ2).pdf](supplementary_material_RQ2.pdf): a 75-pages technical report detailing the design, conduction, and results of the empirical assessment of the identified green tactics.
 - [RQ1_data_software](RQ1_data_software): the raw data and mining source code related to all the activities we carried out for answering RQ1.
 - [RQ2_data](RQ2_data): the raw data related to all the activities we carried out for answering RQ2.
 - [RQ2_ros_implementation](RQ2_ros_implementation): the source code of the ROS-based system we implemented for performing the experiment in RQ2.